 TOOTH EXTRACTION: PREPARATION, THE PROCEDURE AND WHAT TO EXPECT AFTER.

-There are a lot of reasons people, especialy adults, go for tooth extraction.
-It could be because of tooth decay, overcrowding,a compromised tooth or teeth after chemotherapy, or some other reason.
+There are a lot of reasons people, especially adults, go for tooth extraction.
+It could be because of tooth decay, over crowding, a compromised tooth or teeth after chemotherapy, or some other reason.
 Tooth extraction, most times, is taken as a last resort after other methods for treating that teeth or gum has proven abortive.

 Tooth extraction is the removal of a tooth or teeth from the oral alveolus in the alveolar bone.
 Teeth are extracted for various reasons like crowded mouth, excessive tooth decay, teeth infection, pain after a filling, severely damaged teeth, and many more.
 Patients who may need organ transplants and those going through chemotherapy may need to let go of a tooth or teeth.